CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/choose-a-conversion.md

 ## Select the Output

-The recipes use BFF output unless BFF is the input.
-Replace the final output line with the form you need:
+The examples use BFF output unless BFF is the input.
+Replace the final output line when another target is needed:

 | Output | Command ending |
 | --- | --- |